Introduction

 Introducing the Document

 The document to which I referred for this observation is Jalan Hidupku: Autobiografi Seorang Gay Priyayi Jawa Awal Abad XX (My Way: an Autobiography of a Javanese Aristocratic Gay of the Early 20th Century) published in 1992 by Apresiasi Gay Jakarta (The Jakarta Gay Appreciation).
-This document is a new version of a classical manuscript entitled Jalan Sempurna (A Perfect Way).
-The manuscript is maintained in the National Museum of Jakarta.
+This document is a new version of a classical manuscript entitled Jalan Sempurna (

 According to Amen Abdullah, an Indonesian historian who edited the new version of the document, the author started writing this manuscript in 1928.
 In addition, Abdullah states that the manuscript was originally divided into two books.
 Both were written on 22x28.50 cm HVS papers.
 The first book consisted of 195 pages, including a title page, a motto page and two pages of introduction.
 The second book had 273 pages, one of which was a cover page where zedenschildering (lukisan kesusilaan or the portrait of sacrilege) was written.
 Furthermore, Abdullah mentions that the title Jalan Sempurna was written only in the first book.
 Neither the first nor the second book had an author’s name.
 However, as Abdullah found at the end of the introductory page, the author’s name was Sutjipto (p. xii).
 I also found some indications that Sutjipto was often called by the nickname Tjip (pp. 137-140).